NO BLACKOUT MONDAY — FREE IT

 Pilot the model in selected multi-team regions first, then expand leaguewide as audience, attendance, and sponsorship results are validated.

-Then allow future schedules to evolve naturally if the model proves successful.
+Let future schedules evolve naturally if the model proves successful.

 Conclusion